 “Nice try you overgrown shoelaces!” he barked at them, unafraid of their size or numbers.
 They’d been around since the first day he climbed out of the darkness below, watching over his shoulder while he carted stones no ordinary man could carry.
 “I’ll see you tomorrow.”
 The beasts dove back into the froth and swam off in search of easier prey.

 The man rubbed his eyes and then turned them up.
 Incomparable columns of stone rose and converged, but the height was so great that numerous birds flew about under the dome, including a few diseased stars.
 Their glow throbbed with every beat of their hearts.
-He’d seen enough lumasol at the end of their lives to know what was coming.
-Their deaths used to be a lovely source of extra income.
+He’d seen enough lumasol at the end of their lives to know what was coming; their deaths used to be a lovely source of extra income.
 A star fallen into the sea could be fished out, chopped up into a hundred different valuables, and sold.

-The former captain remembered the girl Pearlen Lustr: once a member of his crew.
+The former captain remembered the girl Pearlen Lustr, once a member of his crew.
 She was always the best diver, and even with her poor eyesight it was impossible to miss the bluish glow of lumasol feathers on the sinkbed.
 He bathed in the memories a moment longer, recalling one such salvage where most of the crew had worn a brighted feather in their hats for the day.
 His closest friends and associates had all participated: his first mate and thirty-second carnal mate Teal Powdr, his brash and buoyant second mate Dawn Shockr, his musician Herc Monickr, his nervous ice master Manathan Shuckr, his nephew Roary…

 They were all back in Third Sink last he’d heard.
 Most of them didn’t even know their captain lived after their disastrous sinking and separation nearly half a rest ago.
 Teal knew.
 Roary knew.
 He’d asked for their secrecy because he couldn’t bear the shame.
 He couldn’t bear it in Third Sink anyway.
 Rinlatour was a different story.
 The shame was so reliable in the bergfolk city.
-He had standardized collections of shame regarding his race and profession; there was no need to ever think about the murky kind stuck on the bottom of his shoes, between his teeth, and at the tip of his bonepicker’s sword.
+He had standardized collections of shame regarding his race and profession; there was no need to ever think about the murky kind stuck on the bottom of his boots, between his teeth, and at the tip of his bonepicker’s sword.